fbpx

 Types of Residential Care Homes

-Self-financing Home (a recognised service provider of the Pilot Scheme on Residential Care Service Voucher (RCSV) for the Elderly implemented by the Social Welfare Department)
+A recognised service provider of the Residential Care Service Voucher (RCSV) Scheme for the Elderly implemented by the Social Welfare Department

 Multi-disciplinary Professionals